angelxmoreno/cakephp-simplecache-bridge/README.md

 ## Isn't this already in CakePHP 3.7 ?

-No. CakePHP 3.7 brings with it a PSR-16 CacheEngine; meaning you will be able to decorate a PSR-16 object to implement `Cake\Cache\CacheEngine` methods.
-What this bridge offers is the ability to go from a `Cake\Cache\CacheEngine` to PSR-16, not the other way around.
+~No. CakePHP 3.7 brings with it a PSR-16 CacheEngine; meaning you will be able to decorate a PSR-16 object to implement `Cake\Cache\CacheEngine` methods.
+What this bridge offers is the ability to go from a `Cake\Cache\CacheEngine` to PSR-16, not the other way around.~

+*The new `SimpleCacheEngine` class ( in CakePHP 3.7 ) implements PSR 16 interface and decorates/wraps `CacheEngine` classes.*

+Thanks [Admad](https://github.com/ADmad) for the clarification.

 ## Examples